RivianSoldier/wallet-app-frontend/readme.md

 ## Introduction

 This project is a finances management dashboard made with JavaScript, HTML and CSS.
-The objective is for the user to add and delete financial releases that are saved in an API, and inform the user of his balance of the month.
+The objective is for the user to add and delete financial releases that are saved in an API, and inform the user of the balance of the month.

 ## Live Link